J-1 Program Extensions

 You must have guaranteed funding for the entire duration of the extension period that meets the minimum J-1 funding requirements (for yourself and any J-2 dependents).

-If you think you need a J-1 extension, you should contact your faculty supervisor or your department administrative manager as soon as possible to discuss extending your J-1 program.
-Do not wait until the last minute to discuss the J-1 extension with your sponsoring department.
-The process of submitting a J-1 extension request takes time, and departments may have to go through many internal procedures and approvals before submitting the request to CGH.
+If you think you need a J-1 extension, you should contact your faculty supervisor and your department administrative manager as soon as possible to discuss extending your J-1 program.
+We highly recommend that you have this discussion several months in advance of your J-1 program end date.
+The process of submitting a J-1 extension request takes time, and sponsoring departments may have to go through many internal procedures and approvals before submitting the J-1 extension request to the Center for Global Health.

 Your department will provide you with J-1 extension offer letter to sign.
-This will be submitted to CGH with the J-1 extension request.
+This will be submitted with the J-1 extension request.
 If you are funded by MUSC, your sponsoring MUSC department must also provide documentation guaranteeing that they can provide funding for the extension period.

 If you receive any funding for your J-1 program from an outside organization or personal funds, you must provide documentation guaranteeing funding for the extension period.
 For funding from an outside organization, the documentation must be on official letterhead and contain the amount of funding (in US dollars) and the dates the funding will be provided to you.
 For personal funds, you must provide an official bank statement dated within the past 30 days showing the total minimum amount of funding for the extension period.
+The bank statement must be stamped, sealed or signed by a bank official.

-New Form DS-2019
+Updated Form DS-2019

 J-1 Status Extension

 The only reason that you would need to obtain a new J-1 visa is if you must travel outside of the US and subsequently return to the US in J-1 status.
-In this case, you must apply for a J-1 visa at a US embassy or consulate outside of the US using your new Form DS-2019 form before returning to the US.
+In this case, you must apply for a J-1 visa at a US embassy or consulate outside of the US using your updated Form DS-2019 form before returning to the US.
 You cannot apply for a J-1 visa while in the US.
-Refer to our J-1 Travel page for more details.
+Refer to the J-1 Travel page for more details.